seng438-winter-2023/seng438-a3-fbcharles747/seng438-a3-team_number.md

 ## Pros of Eclemma

 - easy installation through Eclipse extention market
+- provide code measurement by using variety of coverage metrics, such as line coverage, branch coverage
+- Elemma highlight the codes that have been covered during the testing

+## Cons of Elemma

+- only measures coverage during testing but it does not provide insight to quality or performance of the codes

 # 7 A comparison on the advantages and disadvantages of requirements-based test generation and coverage-based test generation.